apache/incubator-weex/doc/references/common-style.md

 - `flex-direction`: `row` | `column`

 The flex-direction property specifies the direction of the flexible items inside the flex container.
-The default value of flex-direction is `row` (left-to-right, top-to-bottom).
+Default value of flex-direction is `column` (top-to-bottom).

 - `justify-content`: `flex-start` | `flex-end` | `center` | `space-between`